-- Funds must be deposited into a student's account prior to purchasing any item in the school cafeteria. - Deposits may be made at all District School Offices. - Meals payments may also be made using eFunds and online payment system.
+- Funds must be deposited into a student's account prior to purchasing any item in the school cafeteria. - Deposits may be made at any District School Office. - Meals payments may also be made using eFunds and online payment system.
 No cash is accepted in the lunch line payments must be made through the school office or online.